tjkr0wn/xnu_gym/README.md

 # Building

-  I provide a binary in the builds directory.
+  I provide a binary in the `build` directory.
 If you don't feel comfortable using one of these binaries, feel free to build the module from source!

   Only difference between the source code and the binary is that the binary does not have debug messages enabled.
-Simply uncomment the `#define DEBUG` macro in the `xnu_gym.h` header file to enable it.
-(Not commented right now because testing XP)
+Simply un-comment the `#define DEBUGBUILD` macro in the `defs.h` header file to enable it.
+(Not commented right now because testing)

   *SHA256 Hashes of builds:*

-    Live build: <70a0f301c4d478410cd9d3279570871212ef564746ba00481a45bc98511069ca>
+    Live build: <283c7bada51a1243c3d92560d3871cb1b5f2217a23810c1900e60f5410d25471>

 # Issues